caprica/vlcj/README.md

 Additionally, whilst not supported as one of the main platforms, this version of vlcj has been tested and shown to be working on contemporary Raspberry Pi builds.

-At least JDK 1.6 is required.
+At least JDK 11 is required for version 4.5.0 onwards.

+If JDK 1.6 is required, use version 4.4.0.

 *This version of vlcj requires VLC 3.0.0 as a minimum, no earlier version is supported.*